 Thanks to their rich nutritional profile, these nuts offer the following health benefits:

 They are also high in antioxidants which help to prevent diseases such as cancer.
 These antioxidants come from the oils found in pine nuts.
-The most important of these oils is pinolenic acid which has been shown to reduce inflammation in the body (2).
+The most important of these oils is pinolenic acid which has been shown to have anti-inflammatory effects in human cell lines from patients with rheumatoid arthritis (2).

 The fiber contained in pine nuts can slow down digestion which helps you feel full longer after eating them.
 This is great news if weight loss is on your agenda because it means that they make a good choice for snacks at any time of the day.

-These nuts also contain pinolenic acid which slows carbohydrate absorption, which means that they are also useful for preventing cravings after meals (1).
+These nuts also contain pinolenic acid which may improve glucose tolerance and keep blood sugar levels more steady, which means that they might be useful for preventing cravings after meals (1).

 Pine nuts are great for making the brain function at its best thanks to their abundance of omega-3 fatty acids.
 This allows neurotransmitters in the body, which carry messages between nerve cells to be created effectively and it also improves cell membrane health.
-Memory is also improved when these types of fats are present in the diet due to their ability to regulate serotonin levels which make it easier for you to concentrate after eating them (7).
+Diets high in omega-3 fatty acids are thought to potentially help improve memory and prevent cognitive decline.

 Improved Gut Health